CarlTheInvoker/Algorithm/OjProblems/README.md

 # OneProblemPerDay

-This project is the solutions of LeetCode problems.
+This project is the solutions of OJ problems.
-I will categorize the problems by the data structure and algorithm used in the solution.
+They are categorized by the data structure and algorithm used in the solution.

 ## Data Structure